AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 No side-effects in expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The SPARK language does not support side-effects in expressions, that is,
+The SPARK language doesn't allow side-effects in expressions.
+In other
-evaluating a SPARK expression cannot update any object.
-This limitation is
+words, evaluating a SPARK expression must not update any object.
+This
-necessary to avoid unpredictable behavior depending on order of
+limitation is necessary to avoid unpredictable behavior that depends on
-evaluation, parameter passing mechanism, or compiler optimizations.
-The
+order of evaluation, parameter passing mechanisms, or compiler
-expression below for ``G`` is non-deterministic due to the order in which
+optimizations.
+The expression for ``G`` below is non-deterministic due to
-the two calls to F are evaluated, and is therefore not legal SPARK.
+the order in which the two calls to F are evaluated.
+It's therefore not
+legal SPARK.

 .. code:: ada spark-flow run_button
     :class: ada-expect-compile-error